NCAS-CMS/cfdm/docs/source/tutorial.rst

 `~Field.set_coordinate_reference`              Set a coordinate reference construct
 =============================================  ======================================================================

-These methods all return the field's construct identifier, which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created (e.g. to identify the domain ancillary constructs forming part of a coordinate reference construct's definition):
+These methods all return a construct identifier which can be used when other metadata constructs are added to the field (e.g. to specify which domain axis constructs correspond to a data array), or when other metadata constructs are created (e.g. to identify the domain ancillary constructs forming part of a coordinate reference construct):

 .. code:: python

-   >>> longitude_axis = x.set_domain_axis(cfdm.DomainAxis(3))
+   >>> longitude_axis = p.set_domain_axis(cfdm.DomainAxis(3))
    >>> longitude_axis
    'domainaxis0'
-   >>> cid = x.set_dimension_coordinate(dc, axes=[longitude_axis])
+   >>> cid = p.set_dimension_coordinate(dc, axes=[longitude_axis])
    >>> cid
    'dimensioncoordinate0'
    >>> cm = cfdm.CellMethod(axes=[longitude_axis],
    ...                      properties={'method': 'minimum'})
-   >>> x.set_cell_method(cm)
+   >>> p.set_cell_method(cm)
    'cellmethod0'

-In general, the order in which metadata constructs are added to the field does not matter except when a metadata construct is required by another, in which case the former must be added to the field first so that its construct identifier is available to the latter.
+In general, the order in which metadata constructs are added to the field does not matter except when one metadata construct is required by another, in which case the former must be added to the field first so that its construct identifier is available to the latter.

 One other restriction is that cell method constructs must be set in the relative order in which their methods were applied to the data.